Last Updated on June 16, 2021 by Sunny Staff

 Now go back to the dashboard and click on the plugin name to customize settings.
 This will let you decide what to exclude from creating a redirect command.
 If the plugin handles different types of redirects, it will let you choose when to use a 301 or 302 redirect command.
 It will also let you set parameters such as the default URL to use for redirects, which is useful if you’re migrating pages to another site.

-Other redirect plugins automatically insert the redirect command whenever a new URL is created for an existing page or post or walk you through a process where you specify the new URL.
+Other redirect plugins automatically insert the redirect command whenever a new URL is created for an existing page or walk you through a process where you specify the new URL.

 There are plenty of 301 WordPress redirect plugins.
-Here are a few that are widely recommended by the experts.
+Here are a few that the experts widely recommend.

 Simple 301 Redirects is highly recommended for its simplicity and its developers’ conscientiousness about regular updates for security purposes.
 (Unfortunately, plugins are often the cause of site failures.)